(Image courtesy of C/Lens)

 In this webinar organised by C/LENS on 26 June 2022, Dr Zhou Yunyun (University of Oslo, Norway, Dr Zeng Jinyan (Lund University, Sweden) and Dr Bao Hongwei (University of Nottingham, UK) introduced the context, features, key authors and works in Chinese feminist and queer documentary.
 The key questions of the discussion are: What is a feminist documentary and what kind of ethics should they follow?
 How are the histories of Chinese queer cinema and independent documentaries intertwined with each other?
 After the presentations, the speakers answered questions from the audience about the issues of access and documentary ethics.

 This is the complete recording of the webinar, including the talks by Zhou Yunyun, Zeng Jinyan and Bao Hongwei and the audience Q&As.
+Here is the transcript.

 This is Zeng Jinyan’s recorded talk on feminist documentary in China, based on her article titled ‘Ethics and Feminism: Desiring Feminism’ published in Chinese Independent Cinema Observer and specifically recorded for the event